gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      features from outside of the core protocol, where DTLS/SCTP required a number of features as listed below:

-        * DTLS Connection ID to identify which DTLS connection that should process the DTLS record.
+        * DTLS Connection Index to identify which DTLS connection that should process the DTLS record.

         * Support for DTLS records of the maximum size of 16 KB.